objectDisorientedProgrammer/JavaDataStructures/Readme.md

 ==================
 Several useful data structure implementations in Java.

-This repository is mainly used for reference and practice.
+This repository is mainly used for reference, practice, and as a teaching platform.